etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 This will vary depending on the path that has been selected for the migration.

+!!! warning
-> Remember that in the current state `Openbravo.properties` doesn’t change its name.
-This shouldn’t be changed until further notice from the development team.
+    Remember that in the current state `Openbravo.properties` does not change its name.
+This should not be changed until further notice from the development team.
 Also, you must not change the Openbravo name anywhere else.
 Do it only in the paths for the properties file.

-{.is-warning}
+!!! info

-> A dedicated backup tool is in development.
+    A dedicated backup tool is in development.
-{.is-info}

 2. The same should be done for `/usr/bin/openbravo-restore`.
 Given that the scripts are highly hardcoded, you have to change some lines manually.